 Performance-based regulatory approach

-FRMS is an enhancement to prescriptive flight and duty time limitations (FTLs).
-It allows an operator to adapt policies, procedures and practices to the specific conditions that create fatigue in a particular aviation setting.
+The operator develops and implements a Fatigue Risk Management System (FRMS) that is approved by the regulator.
+An FRMS allows an operator to adapt policies, procedures and practices to the specific conditions that create fatigue in a particular aviation setting.
 Operators may tailor their FRMS to unique operational demands and focus on fatigue mitigation strategies that are within their specific operational environment.

 Implementation guide for operators

-The FRMS Implementation Guide for commercial aircraft operators marks the collaboration between IATA, ICAO and the International Federation of Airline Pilots’ Associations (IFALPA) to jointly lead and serve industry in the ongoing development of fatigue management, using the most current science.
+Fatigue Management Guide for Airline Operations marks the collaboration between IATA, ICAO and the International Federation of Airline Pilots’ Associations (IFALPA) to jointly lead and serve industry in the ongoing development of fatigue management, using the most current science.
 It presents the common approach of pilots, regulators and operators to the complex issue of fatigue.